Becoming An Outdoors Woman (BOW)

 Tennessee events include canoe trips down the Hiwassee River, muzzleloader workshops, and an entire weekend workshop filled with classes and activities every aspiring outdoors-woman will enjoy.
 Some of these classes include basic archery, reading the woods, ATV operation, dutch oven cooking, fly-fishing, nature photography, and much, much more.

 Registration for the workshop is on a first-come, first-serve basis.
-However, two weeks priority will be given to first-time participants.
-The cost of the workshop is $250, which includes meals and camping, Participants will draw from a number of predetermined sites that will have tree stands.
-There will be two hunts on Saturday and one Sunday morning.
+However, two weeks' priority will be given to first-time participants.
+The cost of the workshop will include meals and camping,

 For additional information, contact Donald Hosse, TWRA Wildlife Education Program Coordinator, at Don.Hosse@tn.gov or (615) 781-6541.